 How St Peter’s is used today

-Apart from occasional services for the Royal Tank Regiment, the Worshipful Company of Poulters and the Lime Street Ward Club there are no services held there.
+Apart from occasional services for the Worshipful Company of Poulters and the Lime Street Ward Club there are virtually no services held there.

 The building is, however, in daily use by St Helen’s, Bishopsgate.
 At weekends it is the regular venue for the St Helen’s youth group, and during the week it provides study space for members of the St Helen’s staff team, including sixteen people taking part in the St Helen’s Associate programme.